 I am an LGBTQ interdisciplinary performer and rope artist currently based in Bristol.
 Influenced by Shibari, the Japanese art of rope bondage, I perform and deliver workshops aiming to empower others to explore intimacy and self-expression using rope as the tool, the body as the canvas.

-I have a background in theatre and contemporary dance, and my experience in this field shapes my approach to ropes and style.
+I have a background in theatre, circus and contemporary dance, and my experience in this field shapes my approach to ropes and style.
 Dynamic, playful and attentive, I am endlessly curious about people and thrive on the intensities - physical and psychological - that rope can bring out.
 Sexuality, creativity, movement, control, aesthetics, emotional expression and physical storytelling...
 These are my current lines of exploration.
 I both tie and get tied.